sok123-1/hello-world/README.md

 - Using figmas generated code for my website and also using the inbuilt copilot in vs code to insert the code I created my pages.

+**Week 8**

+- Continues importing code from figma into my website using copilot's ai.

+**Week 9**

+- Added an sql database so habits don't disappear once you leave the habits page.